Alaska Labor Laws Guide

 - Exact dates of payment for each pay period.

-For starters, any time cards and other time-keeping records.
-Those should be retained for 2 years and must be open for inspection by the Department's representatives.
+Aside from basic records, there are specific ones on which the wage computations are based.
+They include any time cards and other timekeeping records.
+Those should be retained for 2 years and must be open for inspection by the Department’s representatives.

 Some other wage-related records within this category are: